Cardiff City Stadium

 Based on the above, the club therefore only meets 90% of the guidance and has a shortfall of 18 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.

-There are 20 accessible toilets spread across the stadium at every viewing level.
 The club shop is accessible for all fans and does have a low level serving counter.
 Catering kiosks in the home and away sections do have low level serving counters and so are fully accessible.

 Accessible services & information

 The club does have a hearing loop.
 Match commentaries are not available.
 Facilities for assistance dogs are available.
 The concourses do have rest areas included.